 Aluminum dip brazing involves placing brazing sheets in molten salt to break down metal oxides.
 The filler metal is initially positioned outside of the joint and heated to molten temperature before it enters it.
 As it travels through the joint, the filler metal expels the flux from it.

-Unlike aluminum vacuum brazing, aluminum dip brazing does not apply pressure to a joint.
+Unlike aluminum vacuum brazing, this procedure does not apply pressure to a joint.
 As a result, it can be used on parts without large flat surfaces or similarly sensitive materials.

 Alloys subjected to aluminum dip brazing offer greater strength and an increased resistance to corrosion.
 Since they conduct heat effectively, they are also particularly useful for heat transfer applications.